-ABAG provides analysis of population data for local governments throughout the nine county region it serves.
+Napa County has the smallest population of any of the nine bay area counties that participate in Association of Bay Area Governments (ABAG).
+The population of Napa County is approximately throughout the nine county region it serves.
 Projections 2013 is the most recent in the Association of Bay Area Governments' series of statistical compendia on demographic, economic, and land use changes in coming decades.
 This current version covers the period between 2010 and 2040.
-Table A.1, below lists ABAG's projected population for Napa County in the years 2020, 2025, 2030, 2035, and 2040.
+Table D.1, below lists ABAG's projected population for Napa County in the years 2020, 2025, 2030, 2035, and 2040.
 Between the years 2015 to 2040, Napa County's population will grow by 23,400 persons or an overall increase of 17%.
 Currently, most (56%) of the population of Napa County resides within the City of Napa, making Napa the largest city in the County.
 Nineteen percent live in the unincorporated area of the County.